jananishreemurugan-234/CODSOFT-CONTACT-BOOK/README.md

 ## Project Overview
 The CodSoft Contact Book is a Python-based desktop application that allows users to manage and organize their contacts easily.
 It is developed using Python and Tkinter with persistent data storage in JSON format.

-This project was created as part of the CodSoft Internship (Python Programming – Task 5).
+This project was created as part of the CodSoft Internship (Python Programming).
 It demonstrates practical skills in GUI programming, file handling, search functionality, and CRUD operations (Create, Read, Update, Delete).

 ## Objective
 The objective of this project is to design a user-friendly contact management system that helps users add, search, update, and delete contacts with an interactive interface.
 It provides a real-world example of applying Python concepts to build useful desktop applications.